In an effort to encourage more field operations by Hams, especially with military field radio gear, the following After Action Report is posted.

 Below: I also had the RACAL TRA-967 (formerly owned by Saddam Hussein’s army in Kuwait) along guarding 52.525 mc FM Simplex for local Ops.
 As expected, I heard no 6 (or 2) meter Ham activity down in this canyon but I could listen to the local California Highway Patrol and Parks and Fire Depts low-band repeaters down between 42-47 mc.
 Handy for situational awareness.

 This set has good interoperability with PRC-6, 25 and 77 sets as well as the VRC-12 series vehicle/fixed-base sets.
+It is also interoperable with modern, commercial Ham equipment.
 For all your tactical Commo needs!

 Over a few hours I was easily able to work many field stations in Washington, Oregon, California and Nevada on 40 meters, mostly on CW with some SSB voice.